ArtifexSoftware/mupdf/docs/src/mutool-object-device.rst

         device.endMetatext();

-    .. |tor_todo| WASM: TypeError: device.endMetatext is not a function
+    ..
+TODO(tor): WASM: TypeError: device.endMetatext is not a function

 .. method:: close()